Graduate Assistantships Overview

 Minimum Qualifications

-Education and Prior Experience Requirements:
+Education and Prior Experience Requirements

-- Pursuing master’s degree or doctoral degree at the University of Connecticut
+Pursuing master’s degree or doctoral degree at the University of Connecticut

-Application Steps & Materials
+Application Steps and Materials

-- Résumé or CV
+- Résumé

 - Cover Letter